Businesses prepping for large crowds ahead of Kansas State Fair

 The big crowds mean business will boom for the attending vendors.

 “I’ve been here 15 to 17 years.
-We have seven stands here at the Kansas State Fair,” said Matthew Hall, owner of Hall Family Foods, “I’ve been here 15 to 17 years.
-We have seven stands here at the Kansas State Fair.”
+We have seven stands here at the Kansas State Fair,” said Matthew Hall, owner of Hall Family Foods.

 “We’re located in Newnan, Georgia.
 We do nice business here, and like I said, we’re proud to be part of the fair and look forward to coming back year after year,” explained Lenny Freund, owner of Freund Family Foods.